vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin sourcecode.md

 # playground connector-plugin sourcecode

-🧑‍💻 Open source code url in your browser
+🧑‍💻 Open source code url in your browser (or in your editor when used with --open)

 You can compare different sourcecode versions by specifying --connector-tag two times, in such case it will open github in comparison mode